Yue-Chen-YC/Yue-Chen-YC.github.io/publications.md

 ## Manuscripts
 - Predictive Modeling of Diagnostic Outcomes for Mandarin-Learning Toddlers With and Without Autism Spectrum Disorder (ASD) <br>
-- Parental input of Chinese reflexive pronoun "ziji" and children's outcome <br>
+- Parental Input of Chinese Reflexive Pronoun "ziji" and Children's Outcome <br>
-- The reflexive pronoun usage in Mandarin-speaking children with Autism Spectrum Disorder (ASD) compared to typically developing children using corpus data <br>
+- The Reflexive Pronoun Usage in Mandarin-speaking Children with Autism Spectrum Disorder (ASD) Compared to Typically Developing (TD) Children using Corpus Data <br>

 ---